Akai MPC: Features

 Instead of the switches and small hard buttons of earlier devices, the MPC has a 4x4 grid of large pressure-sensitive rubber pads which can be played similarly to a keyboard.
 The interface was simpler than those of competing instruments, and can be connected to a normal sound system, without the need for a studio.
 According to Vox, "Most importantly, it wasn't an enormous, stationary mixing panel with as many buttons as an airplane cockpit."

 Whereas artists had previously sampled long pieces of music, the MPC allowed them to sample smaller portions, assign them to separate pads and trigger them independently, similarly to playing a traditional instrument such as a keyboard or drum kit.
 Rhythms can be built not just from percussion samples but any recorded sound, such as horns or synthesizers.

 The MPC60 only allows sample lengths of up to 13 seconds, as sampling memory was expensive at the time and Linn expected users to sample short sounds to create rhythms rather than long loops.
 Functions are selected and samples are edited with two knobs.
 Red "record" and "overdub" buttons are used to save or loop beats.
 The MPC60 has an LCD screen and came with floppy disks with sounds and instruments.

 Legacy

-DJ Shadow (pictured wearing an MPC shirt) created his landmark album Endtroducing..... with an MPC.
+DJ Shadow created his landmark 1996 album Endtroducing with an MPC60 MKII.